Professor Wang

 Episode 2bBrittle vs. Ductile Characteristics of Semicrystalline Polymers

 Semicrystalline polymers can be conveniently classified into two groups depending on whether their glass transition temperature is above or below room temperature.
-According to this classification, polymers such as polyethylene and polypropylene belongs to class A and polyesters such as PET and poly(lactic acid) belong to class B. It is often noted that class B semicrystalline polymers (SCPs) are brittle (at room temperature) in presence of saturated crystallization while their counterparts, i.e., the same polymers in their amorphous glassy state can be ductile.
+According to this classification, polymers such as polyethylene and polypropylene belongs to class A and polyesters such as PET and poly(lactic acid) belong to class B. It is often noted that class B semicrystalline polymers (SCPs) are brittle (at room temperature) in the presence of saturated crystallization while their counterparts, i.e., the same polymers in their amorphous glassy state can be ductile.
 Our current efforts are directed to develop a basic molecular-level understanding of mechanical behavior of semicrystalline polymers so that tough semicrystalline polymers can be manufactured without invoking any chemical changes.
 To establish a realistic model for mechanics of SCPs, it is indispensable for us to have a thorough understanding of the other two subjects listed below as 1.
 Nonlinear melt rheology and 2a.
 Molecular mechanics of glassy polymers.
-Subjects 1 and 2a allow us to develop processing-structure-property relationship so that class B SCPs can be made super ductile, optically clear and heat-resistant, as shown in a recent example - Soft Matter, 2021,17, 1457-1462.
+Subjects 1 and 2a allow us to develop processing-structure-property relationship for SCPs.
+See our back-to-back papers on this topic.

 Episode 2a: Molecular Mechanics of Glassy Polymers